AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 With this rapid pace of innovation, AI became a viable business tool.
 The AI market is on track to outpace many industries.
 The business value of AI is poised to reach over 3 billion dollars within the next couple of years5, and many companies are trying to cash in on this opportunity.

-This report was created to highlight industries that have the potential to experience or are already experiencing technological transformation brought on by artificial intelligence.
+This report was created to highlight industries that have the potential to experience or are already experiencing technological transformation brought on by AI.
 We selected the banking, healthcare, and insurance industries for this research to expose a good variety of AI-driven innovations and focus on industries that are ripe for disruption and are already making steps towards AI ubiquity.
 For example, industries like manufacturing have been experimenting with AI for quite some time now, and so such an exposé for manufacturing might not be as revealing.

 Disrupting the Banking Sector with AI

 It’s difficult to expand the already existing growth of opportunities in banking.
-The market is saturated with the growing pool of fintech companies willing to provide banking products on different, sometimes better terms than banks do.
+The market is saturated with the growing pool of fintech companies planning to provide banking products on different, sometimes better terms than banks do.

 Banks carry a heavier regulatory burden, which changes constantly and in some cases stifles innovation6.
 Legacy systems that banks employ are also dragging down their growth, while fintechs have the opportunity to start with an already competitive tech stack.
-Nevertheless, many of the banking leaders already apply artificial intelligence applications to achieve incredible productivity and efficiency gains.
+Nevertheless, many of the banking leaders already apply AI applications to achieve incredible productivity and efficiency gains.

 1. Anti-Money Laundering and AI